-- (1) A person whose pilotage exemption certificate expires under regulation 54(2) may apply to the harbour master to have it revalidated if - the applicant complies with subregulation (2); and - the application is made in accordance with (b) subregulation (3) within 6 months after the certificate expires. - An applicant complies with this subregulation if, within the (2) period of 6 months referred to in subregulation (1)(b), the applicant has been - the master of a vessel under the control of a pilot; or on at least one occasion when the vessel was moved into, and at least one occasion when the vessel was moved out of, the port concerned.
+- (1) A person whose pilotage exemption certificate expires under regulation 54(2) may apply to the harbour master to have it revalidated if - the applicant complies with subregulation (2); and - (b) the application is made in accordance with subregulation (3) within 6 months after the certificate expires. - An applicant complies with this subregulation if, within the (2) period of 6 months referred to in subregulation (1)(b), the applicant has been - the master of a vessel under the control of a pilot; or the first mate of a vessel under the control of a pilot or under the command of an exempt master, on at least one occasion when the vessel was moved into, and at least one occasion when the vessel was moved out of, the port concerned.